visualcode-t/safe_linked_list_rust/README.md

 ## Usage:

 As originally stated, the main purpose of this implementation is usability.
-Most specifically, this implementation aims to allow the chaining of `next()`.
+Most specifically, this implementation aims to allow the chaining of `next()` and `prev()`.

 ### Linking to this implementation